Bedford, Ohio: History

 The area that is now Bedford and northeastern Ohio was originally inhabited by Native Americans as early as 11,000 years ago.
 By 1662 the area was declared a part of the Connecticut Colony through royal charter.
 Much of the colony's land, which extended to the Pacific Ocean, was ceded to the early U.S. government, but a few million acres west of the border of Pennsylvania became what was known as the Western Reserve.

 Bedford began as part of the Connecticut Western Reserve in 1797.
 A large portion of the Western Reserve was sold to the Connecticut Land Company in 1795.
 Surveying of the land began shortly after and was spearheaded by Moses Cleaveland.
 Seth Pease and Amzi Atwater surveyed Lot 46, which eventually would become Bedford Township.
 It was surveyed as township 6, range 11.

 The first settlers to the area started to arrive in 1813.
 Early settlers to the region were drawn to Tinkers Creek and the hardwood forests.
 Waterfalls on Tinkers Creek were ideal for mills, which would power local businesses.
 The first mill in Bedford Township was built by Adams and Starr in 1815.
 It was situated at the mouth of Tinkers Creek.
 The first official settler to the area was Elijah Nobles.
 He settled here in 1810 in the western part of the township on one of the 100 lots surveyed.

 More settlers followed, including Benjamin Franklin Fitch, who founded the Taylor Chair Company in 1816.
 He began making chairs at his home, which was located at Warrensville Center and Libby Roads in present-day Maple Heights, Ohio.
 The company did not close until 2012, making it the longest-running manufacturing company in the Western Reserve area.
 Fitch made chairs that were considered to be better than others because of his use of pre-shrunk wood that prevented creaking.
 He is also known for inventing the strap lathe, a tool that would become standard in furniture making.

-Bedford Township was officially founded in 1823 and Township 6 was renamed Bedford Township by Daniel Benedict, originally a native of Bedford, New York.
+Bedford Township was officially founded in 1823 and Township 6 was renamed Bedford Township by Daniel Benedict who originated from Bedford, New York.
 The original township covered what today includes Bedford, Bedford Heights, Maple Heights, Oakwood Village, and Walton Hills.